Please note: The B2B Sales Playbook is built in the paid version of Microsoft OneNote that is included with Microsoft Office 365.

-Sales Messaging – our Sales Plays should include every possible part of the Sales Conversation that a Sales Rep will have as they walk a prospect through the sales process.
+Sales Messaging – our Sales Plays should include every possible part of the Sales Conversation that a Salespeople will have as they walk a prospect/buyer through the sales process.

-In addition, our Playbook includes templates for creating your Perfect Prospect Profile to make sure your messaging matches with your prospect in every way.
+In addition, our Playbook includes templates for creating your Perfect Prospect Profile / buyer personas to make sure your messaging matches with your prospect/buyer in every way.

 8. Sales Playbook Download

 You can download your copy of the best sales playbook in the world by completing the form on the left.